Mike3rd/mturko_vercel/content/page/toby.md

 (Left 6)

-SNIFF-SNIFF-SNORT!
+> SNIFF-SNIFF-SNIFF!
 "Chicken!
 This way!"
 Toby dragged them all astray.
 Finley groaned, "We'll never get there!"
-As Toby danced by the vendor's chair.
+As Toby ran towards the chicken man's chair.

 (Right 7)

+> The Chicken Man flipped a crispy bite,
+"For brave pups who don’t bark or bite!"
+Finley yowled, "This detour’s RUDE!"
+But Toby CRUNCHED in a gratitude mood.

+or

-The cook laughed and tossed a bite,
+> The Chicken Man tossed a drumstick treat,
-"Street dogs eat free here at night!"
-Cheezy grumbled, "That's MY snack!"
+"For street dogs – take a seat and eat!"
+Finley groaned, "We’ve got MILES TO GO!"
-But Toby gulped it - CRUNCH-CRUNCH-SLURP!
+But Toby CHOMP-CHOMP-GULPED – "...Yum.
+Too Slow?"

 Illustration:
-- Nighttime food cart with glowing lights
-- Toby begging, chef laughing
+- Chicken Man winking, wearing a "BEST BIRD COOK" hat
+- Finley tapping paw impatiently
+- Cheezy eyeing the tip jar

+Bonus Idea:
+- Add a speech bubble from Toby:
+  - "Worth it!" with chicken grease on his muzzle.

 Interactive Prompt:
-"Sniff the page!
+- "Sniff the page!
 What's your pup's favorite smell?"

 ---